Lombard, Illinois Post-Decree Modification Attorneys

 - One parent plans to move out of state, and child relocation would require a change in parental responsibilities or parenting time.

 Modifications may be met with resistance.
 It is important to speak to an experienced attorney on these issues.
 Contact our post-decree modification attorneys for a free initial consultation.

 We offer quality legal representation in divorce cases.
 At Mevorah & Giglio Law Offices, our other practice areas include property and asset division, adoption, paternity, pre and post-nuptial agreements, and dissolution of arranged marriages.
 Our lawyers are experienced and approachable, and we offer extended evening and weekend hours to fit your schedule.
 If you are in need of skilled guidance with post-divorce modification issues, contact us today at 630-932-9100630-932-9100 for a free consultation.
-We serve clients in Kane County, DuPage County, Naperville, and Chicago.
+We serve clients in Kane County, DuPage County and Naperville.